hugsy/gef-extras/docs/index.md

 ### Feature requests

 Well, that's ok!
 Just create an [Issue](https://github.com/hugsy/gef-extras/issues) explaining what cool feature/idea/command you had in mind!
-Even better, writethe documentation (Markdown format) for your command.
-It'll make easier forpeople who wants to integrate it!
+Even better, write the documentation (Markdown format) for your command.
+It'll make easier for people who wants to integrate it!

 ### Sponsoring